microservices-api/microprofile-openapi-app/README.md

-# microprofile-openapi-app
+# Microservice Builder Sample - Vote microservice

-Sample application demonstration the MicroProfile OpenAPI specification
+See the [sample documentation](https://github.com/WASdev/sample.microservicebuilder.docs) for more information.